jomjol/AI-on-the-edge-device-docs/param-docs/parameter-pages/PostProcessing/PreValueUse.md

 Default Value: `true`

 Use the previous value (value from previous round) for consistency checks.
-This also work through a reboot of the device!
+This also works through a reboot of the device!